 PHP 2220C - Perinatal Epidemiology

-PHP 2220H - Methodological Issues in the Epidemiology, Treatment and Prevention of HIV
+PHP 2220H - Epidemiology, Treatment and Prevention of HIV

-In addition to the above lists of approved methods and substantive elective courses, students may choose appropriate elective courses offered by other graduate departments at Brown University.
-For example, where relevant to a student’s thesis work or career goals, doctoral students may be allowed to count any of the following towards the methods or substantive elective course requirements:
+In addition to the above lists of approved substantive elective courses, students may choose appropriate elective courses offered by other graduate departments at Brown University.
+For example, where relevant to a student’s thesis work or career goals, doctoral students may obtain permission (from their advisor and the Graduate Program Director) to count the following towards the substantive elective course requirements (the courses listed below are examples, other coures can be requested):

 Written Qualifying Exams